 Dr. Brice Harris, Former-Chancellor, California Community Colleges

 “I was honored to be present at the launch of The Democracy Commitment back in the Fall of 2011, and I am, frankly, amazed at the traction this initiative has already achieved.
 Both nationally and among our own Maricopa Community Colleges, it has given a renewed focus to our critical mission of educating all our students for lives of democratic citizenship and community engagement.”

-Dr. Rufus Glasper, Chancellor, Maricopa Community Colleges, AZ
+Dr. Rufus Glasper, Former-Chancellor, Maricopa Community Colleges, AZ